Frederick V of the Palatinate

-After the battle, the Imperial forces invaded Frederick's Palatine lands and he had to flee to his uncle Prince Maurice, Stadtholder of the Dutch Republic in 1622.
+After the battle, the Imperial forces invaded Frederick's Palatine lands, forcing him to flee to his uncle Prince Maurice, Stadtholder of the Dutch Republic in 1622.
 An Imperial edict formally deprived him of the Palatinate in 1623.
 He lived the rest of his life in exile with his wife and family, mostly at The Hague, and died in Mainz in 1632.

-His eldest surviving son Charles I Louis, Elector Palatine, returned to power in 1648 with the end of the war.
+His eldest surviving son Charles I Louis was restored to the electorate in 1648 under the Peace of Westphalia.
 Another son was Prince Rupert of the Rhine, one of the most colourful figures of his time.
-His daughter Princess Sophia was eventually named heiress presumptive to the British throne, and is the founder of the Hanoverian line of kings.
+Frederick's daughter Princess Sophia was eventually named heiress presumptive to the British throne, and is the founder of the Hanoverian line of kings.